Sixteen Vital Characteristics of Any Company

 5- Ability to Become a Party to a Contract:

-For the very fact that a business is an entity of its own, it has the ability to take part in a contract with another party.
+The very fact that a business is an entity of its own, it has the ability to take part in a contract with another party.
 Shareholders of a company cannot bind a company at all.
 People are able to transact business with a company by taking part in a contract with the group, or they could furthermore sign binding contracts to become employees of that business entity.

 6- Shareholders have Limited Liability:

 For any given business, the shareholders have something called limited liability in that company.
-This means that shareholders of any company are not liable if by chance the company becomes bankrupt.
+This means that shareholders of any company are not liable if, by chance, the company becomes bankrupt.
 The losses paid from the company’s estate or assets.

 7- A common Seal: